-This IIED Debates event on Monday, 1 March 2021 will explore the role of ‘eco-civilisation’ in China’s environmental leadership and what is required for China to become a global force for green economic transition in 2021 and beyond.
+On Monday, 1 March 2021, the GEC and IIED launched a new research paper that explores the role of ‘eco-civilisation’ in China’s environmental leadership and what is required for China to become a global force for green economic transition in 2021 and beyond.

 About the panel

 Oliver Greenfield (moderator) is the convenor of the Green Economy Coalition and provides network leadership.

 Lila Buckley is a senior researcher in IIED's Natural Resources research group and lead for theChina in global development team.